 Growing up in the townships in Cape Town

 When asked about what he was most afraid of as a child, he says, “nothing”.
 The dynamics of “growing up in a township make you strong.
 You see things you couldn’t possibly imagine would happen”.
 And that’s just it.
-It really is impossible to imagine a life within an informal township settlement unless you’ve lived there.
+It really is impossible to imagine a life within an informal township in Cape Town unless you’ve lived there.
 That said, if you look beyond the poverty and the dilapidated corrugated dwellings typical of an informal settlement you will encounter what some people refer to as the real South Africa, the resilient beating heart of the nation.

 Andrew’s father was a driver at a factory and his mother worked at a hospital as a nurse’s assistant.
 It was the way of things in apartheid South Africa.
 Skilled employment opportunities for black South Africans were limited but this didn’t muffle Andrew’s ambition or his mother’s belief in her children.